 Deployments of Illumio Core for Kubernetes 3.0.0 or later are performed with Helm Charts.
+Upgrades and uninstallations are also performed with Helm commands.

 Upgrade Helm Chart Deployments

 To upgrade an existing installation to a newer version after it had been initially deployed with a Helm Chart, follow standard Helm practice with the helm upgrade command.